- SAP is proposing that HANA should replace Oracle and IBM, and one argument is that HANA has a lower TCO than Oracle and IBM.

-- HANA is almost never connected to Hadoop.
+- HANA is rarely connected to Hadoop.

 - What database cannot accept information from cloud sources?

-Who is Brightwork Reseach & Analysis?
+Who is Brightwork Research & Analysis?

 Brightwork Research & Analysis is an independent research entity.
 We specialize in researching SAP.
 We have first-hand experience implementing SAP, something which differentiates us from most other research entities that cover SAP.

-SAP leadership perceptions are the result of a global orchestrated powerful ecosystem all with vested interests.
-System integrators, CIOs/CFOs, analysts and IT media defend the perception of SAP leadership to preserve their interests, which have been valued in trillions of dollars.
+SAP leadership perceptions are the result of a global orchestrated robust ecosystem, all with vested interests.
+System integrators, CIOs/CFOs, analysts, and IT media defend the perception of SAP leadership to preserve their interests, which have been valued in trillions of dollars.
 (See the book SAP Nation and SAP Nation 2.0 by Vinnie Mirchandani for a fuller explanation of the financial implications of SAP’s ecosystem.)
 According to Gartner, Accenture has 46,000 SAP consultants, IBM has 36,000, can you count on their neutrality to give you advice on SAP?
 They clone what SAP says with no research or verification, what SAP says they repeat.
 This leads to zero objectivity and what should, logically at least, amount to zero credibility as to the viability of HANA.

 Our lack of financial relationship with SAP has allowed us to publish this study without external influence.